-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Brown College of Court Reporting, approximately 100% of students took out student loans averaging $5,485 a year.
 That adds up to $21,940 over four years for those students.

 The student loan default rate at Brown College of Court Reporting is 10.0%.
 This is about the same as the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do Brown College of Court Reporting Graduates Make?students who graduate with a bachelor's degree from Brown College of Court Reporting make about $29,200 a year during their first few years of employment after graduation.
+How Much Money Do Brown College of Court Reporting Graduates Make?bachelor's degree recipients from Brown College of Court Reporting make around $29,200 per year during the early years of their employment.
 This is about 27% less that the average pay for college graduates overall.
 However, graduates with your major may make more.